 Apply for a place on the 2020 History Taster Day

-Applications for the 2020 Year 12 History Taster day are likely to open in mid January 2020.
+The 2020 History Taster Day is planned for Tuesday 3 March 2020.
+Applications will open in mid January 2020.
 Eligible Year 12 students in the academic year 2019-20 will need to complete an application form (available here at the time) in order to be considered for a place.

-Although it is some way off and the date is not confirmed at this stage, if you would like to register your interest for the 2020 Year 12 History Taster Day, we will send you an email when applications open.
+Although applications have not yet opened, if you would like to register your interest for the 2020 Year 12 History Taster Day, we will send you an email when applications open.

 The History taster day is for students only (there are no sessions for parents & guardians).
 The exact date and timetable for 2020 has yet to be determined, but as a guide, we normally start at about 10.30 or 11am and finish at about 4 or 4.30pm.
 Lunch is provided (free of charge).

 Visiting students are responsible for getting themselves to Cambridge for taster days, however we provide travel information and a map of the college: